Texas Month-to-Month Lease Agreement

 Texas landlords may not rent a property out without making the following disclosures to a potential tenant, as relevant:

-• Parking Rules Disclosure – Texas landlords of a multi-unit property who seek to enforce parking rules or vehicle towing must provide a copy of the rules in or alongside the rental agreement.
+• Parking Rules Disclosure – Texas landlords of a multi-unit property can’t enforce parking rules or vehicle towing unless they provide a copy of the rules in or alongside the rental agreement.

-• Late Fee Disclosure – For a landlord to collect a late fee, it must be outlined in the rental agreement and the fee must be “reasonable.”
+• Late Fee Disclosure – To collect a late fee in Texas, it must be outlined in the rental agreement and the fee must be “reasonable.”

 • Emergency Phone Number Notice – Texas requires that property management companies and landlords provide a 24-hour emergency phone number for emergency reporting.

-• Right To Repairs Notice – Texas law requires that the lease disclose a tenant’s repair and deduct remedies.
+• Right To Repairs Notice – Texas leases must disclose a tenant’s repair and deduct remedies.
 The information must be provided in bold or underlined text and be clearly visible in the rental agreement.

 • Lead-Based Paint – Landlords must provide an EPA-approved disclosure and informational pamphlet to tenants renting any property built before 1978.